g-i-kala/wp-theme-dynamic-bang/README.md

 For support, contact karocreativedesigns@gmail.com.
 If you like the theme, and like to use tweak it and use it don't hesitate!

-Enjoy creating with the Fitness Pleasure WordPress Theme!
+Enjoy creating with the Dynamic Bang WordPress Theme!